 Elderberry Syrup is a great natural remedy for colds and flu.

 Elderberries are high in vitamins A, B, and C and help support a healthy immune system.
 Research shows that elderberry syrup can reduce the the length and severity of the cold and flu (this study).
+Also, you can find more great info and research on elderberry here.

 In the store, elderberry syrup can cost between $10-$20 for anywhere between four and eight ounces.
 OR you can make your own for a fraction of the cost ($3-$5 for 8 ounces, depending on where you get your supplies).